OpenClassrooms-Student-Center/Python-P783-mentors/README.md

 ### Prerequisites

+- A GitHub account with read access to this repository
+- Git CLI
 - A Python interpreter, version 3.6 or higher.
 - In the rest of the local development documentation, it is assumed the command `python` in your OS shell runs the above Python interpreter (unless a virtual environment is activated)